FredKSchott/snowpack/plugins/plugin-webpack/README.md

 #### Extending The Default Webpack Config

 The `extendConfig` option is a function that you can provide to configure the default webpack config.
 If you provide this function, the plugin will pass its return value to `webpack.compile()`.
 Use this to make changes, add plugins, configure loaders, etc.

-Note that this requires you use a `snowpack.config.js` JavaScript config file.
-JSON configuration cannot represent a function.

 ```js
 // snowpack.config.js